kaikue/Sacrifice/README.md

 		- dependent on choices
 	- jump up to touch sacrifice zone, or just walk under it to ignore
 - Levels
+	- Title
+		- music:
 	- Level 1: all abilities, minor combat
+		- music: Approaching the Tower
 	- Altar 1: choice to sacrifice dash
+		- ambient music?
 	- Level 2: dash or no, more combat
+		- music: Stage 1
 	- Altar 2: choice to sacrifice double jump
 	- Level 3: dash or no, double jump or no, lots of combat
+		- music:
 	- Altar 3: choice to sacrifice hearts
 	- Level 4: dash or no, double jump or no, cross spikes (requires health), lots of combat
+		- music: inarticulate
 	- Altar 5: sacrifice everything for ultimate power
 		- yes- world destroyed (bad ending)
 		- no- fight eldritch guy
+			- music: ?
+			- realistic graphics?
+			- tentacles
+			- spawn enemies
-			- no abilities sacrificed- climb up and banish him- good ending
+			- no abilities sacrificed- climb up through spikes and banish him- good ending
 			- some abilities sacrificed- fight him- banish him but you die (ok ending)
 - Art
 	- Player